Harshs27/mGLAD/README.md

 Key Benefits & features:
 - It is a fast alternative to solving the Graphical Lasso problem as
     - GPU based acceleration can be leveraged
-    - Requires less number of iterations to converge due to neural network based acceleration of the unrolled algorithm (Alternating Minimization).
+    - Requires less number of iterations to converge due to neural network based acceleration of the unrolled optimization algorithm (Alternating Minimization).
 - mGLAD automatically learns the sparsity related regularization parameters.
 This gives an added benefit to mGLAD over other graphical lasso solvers.
 - The meta loss is the logdet objective of the graphical lasso `1/B(-1*log|theta|+ <S, theta>)`, where `B=batch_size, S=input covariance matrix, theta=predicted precision matrix`.